ICCB-Cologne/medicc2/README.md

 in a single node.
 Please get in contact with us if the problem prevails even without the `--total-copy-numbers` flag.

+# Simulation Validation
+The simulated copy-number profiles used in the MEDICC2 publication were created using our simulation framework [Simphyni](https://bitbucket.org/schwarzlab/simphyni/src/main/).
+The Simphyni repository contains a notebook to recreate the exact data used in the publication.

 # Contact
 Email questions, feature requests and bug reports to **Tom Kaufmann, tom.kaufmann@mdc-berlin.de**.